Best 11 Cyber Threat Intelligence Solutions For Enterprise (2026)

 ZeroFox Logo

 ZeroFox specializes in providing fully managed protection, threat intelligence, and adversary disruption across the public attack surface, including social media and the dark web.
 The platform combines brand protection, dark web monitoring, and automated takedown services.
-ZeroFox collects data relating to dark web, brand, fraud, malware, vulnerability, geopolitical, physical, and strategic threats, and is popular with organisations looking for brand protection and takedown capabilities.
-We think ZeroFox fits organisations facing brand impersonation, phishing, or dark web exposure risks that need managed takedown capabilities.
+ZeroFox collects data relating to dark web, brand, fraud, malware, vulnerability, geopolitical, physical, and strategic threats, and is popular with organizations looking for brand protection and takedown capabilities.
+We think ZeroFox fits organizations facing brand impersonation, phishing, or dark web exposure risks that need managed takedown capabilities.

 Customers praise the dashboard clarity and the onboarding experience.
 The support team gets strong marks for recurring check-ins and strategic guidance.
 Analysts are noted for being highly qualified and providing excellent customer service.
 Something to be aware of is that takedown timelines can exceed 48 hours depending on registrar cooperation, and initial deployment generates high false positive volume requiring months of tuning.

 If your organization faces brand impersonation, phishing, or dark web exposure risks and needs managed takedown capabilities, ZeroFox fits that need.
-The AI-driven alert tuning improves over time, but expect an initial tuning period before false positive volume stabilises.
+The AI-driven alert tuning improves over time, but expect an initial tuning period before false positive volume stabilizes.

 Strengths

-• End-to-end takedown workflow disrupts over 1 million threats annually through 80+ partners
+End-to-end takedown workflow disrupts over 1 million threats annually through 80+ partners

-• Strong onboarding experience with recurring support check-ins
+Strong onboarding experience with recurring support check-ins

 Cautions

-• Reviews mention takedown timelines can exceed 48 hours depending on registrar cooperation
+Reviews mention takedown timelines can exceed 48 hours depending on registrar cooperation

-• Customers note initial deployment generates high false positive volume requiring months of tuning
+Customers note initial deployment generates high false positive volume requiring months of tuning

 We researched lots of threat intelligence solutions while we were making this guide.
-Here are a few other tools that are worth your consideration:
+Here are a few other tools that are worth your consideration.

 12